-It’s a lightweight command line utility that allows you to run console applications and batch files without any window, in the background.
+It’s a lightweight command-line utility that allows you to run console applications and batch files without any window, in the background.
 It can even handle UAC privilege elevation and also run multiple commands in parallel or in sync.
-The program offers a user interface which makes it easy to set things.
+The program offers a user interface that makes it easy to set things.

 - Choose options including hiding console windows, UAC, and so on.

 - You can also test it using test mode.

 - You can also add command-line options if needed.

 - Directly created shortcut and autostart entry from the interface